wwspfernando/COM5002-BOTSV3-INCIDENT-ANALYSIS/README.md

 The analysis was performed by executing targeted SPL queries to identify abnormal usage of Windows native utilities such as cmd.exe, wmic.exe, and powershell.exe, which are commonly abused in “Living-off-the-Land” (LotL) attacks.
 Visualizations, statistical analysis, and filtered search results were used to highlight execution patterns, process relationships, and time-based activity anomalies.
 Supporting evidence was extracted directly from Splunk and exported as CSV files to ensure investigation transparency and reproducibility.

 All findings are documented in the accompanying SOC Investigation Report, along with relevant screenshots and exported Splunk results.
 This repository includes the report, investigation screenshots, exported CSV evidence files, and a collection of SPL queries used during the analysis.
 Together, these artifacts demonstrate a complete end-to-end SOC investigation workflow aligned with modern threat detection and incident analysis best practices.
+## Reflection

+Through this BOTSv3 incident analysis, I developed a clearer understanding of how executable process activity can be investigated in a SOC environment using Splunk.
+Analysing process creation events and command-line behaviour helped me recognise patterns associated with suspicious activity and reinforced the importance of structured analysis during incident response.